Ehanlion/mist_obsidian/0. Creatures/Frost-Bound Wardens.md

 - Their upper body is made from rocks, held together with swirling storms,, mist, and water
 - Their lower body is a swirling mass of rocks, with two vaguely leg-ish legs.
 - Their lower body is surrounded by a massive water funnel.

+### Newer Revision
+ - Fuck all that, easy does it -> they are just water elementals
+ - They are made of ice and water and rise from the sea
+ - But they can also meld back with the sea and hide as a pack of icebergs
+ - when they take form, the rise out of the water, the ice bergs cracking and fracturing to comprise its form, held together with enchanted water
+ - **Update stat block to have new abilities:** *Hidden in Plain Sight* (the warden can hide in plain sight as an iceberg field), *Meld Into Form* (the creature spends an action and creates its form by drawing up water and icebergs into its forming body)
 # Living in the Shroud:
 The Wardens only live in [[The Shrouds of the Frost-Bound Wardens]].
 They do not venture out for any reason.
 Myth has it that they feed on the mists itself, regenerating it constantly.
 They mark the end of the worlds in Mist.
 It is said that, while dangerous, the Wardens are there to stop one from sailing off the edge of the world into the abyss of nothing.
 # Getting past the FBW: